Getting started

 Full source: github.com/ThreeDotsLabs/watermill/_examples/basic/3-router/main.go

-You may have noticed that there are two types of handler functions:
+You can use two types of handler functions:

-2. method func (c structHandler) Handler(msg *message.Message) ([]*message.Message, error)
+2. a struct method func (c structHandler) Handler(msg *message.Message) ([]*message.Message, error)

-If your handler is a function without any dependencies, it’s fine to use the first one.
-The second option is useful when your handler requires some dependencies like database handle, a logger, etc.
+Use the first one if your handler is a function without any dependencies.
+The second option is useful when your handler requires dependencies such as a database handle or a logger.

 // ...